fricciardi/datetime2/docs/index.rst

 (6)
-   Comparison between a :class:`Time` object and an object of another class return a :exc:`NotImplemented` exception, except for the equality and inequality operators, which respectively return *False* and *True*.
+   Comparison between a :class:`Time` object and an object of another class raises a :exc:`TypeError` exception, unless the  :class:`Time` instances is naive and the other object has a ``day_frac`` attribute, or the :class:`Time` instances is aware and the other object has both ``day_frac`` and ``to_utc`` attributes, in which case ``NotImplemented`` is returned.
+   This allows a Time-like instance to perform reflected comparison if it is the second operator.
+When the comparison is equality or inequality operators, the value returned is always :const:`False` and :const:`True` respectively.

 .. rubric:: Footnotes

-.. [#many] Well, this should be read as "will exist", since current version(|release|) only has two of them.
+.. [#many] Well, this should be read as "will exist", since current version
+           (|release|) only has two of them.